logicalgraphs/crypto-n-rust/src/pivot/quizzes/quiz05/answer.md

 the prior functionality (of creating a coingecko token-id dictionary) was rolled up into the swerve library module, [token_ids.rs](../../swerve/token_ids.rs).

-Now, the call to coingecko to get token-prices /could have been/ complicated, but, fortunately, the `reqwest`-library encapsulated all those difficulties into its builder, including adding headers and adding parameters and values to the query-string, so, that was sweet!
+Now, the call to coingecko to get token-prices _could have been_ complicated, but, fortunately, the `reqwest`-library encapsulated all those difficulties into its builder, including adding headers and adding parameters and values to the query-string, so, that was sweet!